sarahgoldman/cordova-plugin-join-images/README.md

 Join Images plugin for Cordova
 ======================================================

 This plugin can be used to join two images into one image and resize it, or just resize one image.
-It returns the final image as a base 64 encoded JPG.
+It returns the final image as a base64 encoded JPG.

 ## Usage